casey-bell/my-tourism-stuff/README.md

-# My Tourism Stuff
+# My Tourism  Stufff
-This is where I develop, test and host random stuff that I make myself interested in!
-Do bear with me as this is very obviously a mess, I'm cleaning it up in due course.

-///
+Welcome to my portfolio!
+I'm passionate about travel and tourism.

+## What You'll Find Here
+Not much for now

-Connect with me!
+## Connect with Me

-casey.bell.7@outlook.com
+- 📧 Email: casey.bell.7@outlook.com

-www.linkedin.com/in/casey-bell
+- 💼 LinkedIn: www.linkedin.com/in/casey-bell

+## Licence
+This project is licensed under MIT